carpentries/github-skills/episodes/managing_issues.md

 When labels are applied to an issue, they appear next to it in the issue listing for the repository.
 Clicking on a label will show you a list of all issues with that label.

-When returning to a lesson repository after some time away, labels applied to old issues can help to remind you of the context for each of those, and labels can be added/updated as you triage the issue list.
+When returning to a lesson repository after some time away, labels applied to old issues can help to remind you of their context, and labels can be added or updated as you triage the issue list.

 ### Carpentries Issue Labels
 The Carpentries maintains [an expanded set of issue labels](https://docs.carpentries.org/resources/curriculum/issue-labels.html), which is larger than the default set provided by GitHub and intended to provide a more precise categorisation of issues typically encountered with a lesson.